Mahmoud-Emad/Switchkeys/docs/ProjectPlan.md

-# Switchkey prject plan
+# SwitchKeyss prject plan

-SwitchKey is a lightweight feature flag management platform designed for modern development teams.
+SwitchKeys is a lightweight feature flag management platform designed for modern development teams.
 Easily toggle features on and off for A/B testing, phased rollouts, and rapid experimentation.
-Drive innovation and streamline your release process with SwitchKey.
+Drive innovation and streamline your release process with SwitchKeys.

 Backend Api: